 Filtering

 The CV in relation to BV/TV is shown in Figure 5.
-The OI data reached higher CV values and lower BV/TV values compared to healthy data.
+The OI samples reached higher CV values and lower BV/TV values compared to healthy ones.
 Generally, the CV tends to increase with decreasing BV/TV.
 The Spearman coefficient is shown above the plot as value [95% CI].
 Its value is negative and strictly different from zero.
 Finally, the CV threshold value used to filter the data is represented by the dashed line.
 It can be observed that a relatively important part of OI data will be filtered out.
 On the other hand, relatively few healthy data gets removed.
 3D representation of extreme ROIs in terms of CV and BV/TV are shown in Appendix B.